tauri-apps/tauri-discord-bot/README.md

 ## Configuration

- - Environment:
+-   Environment: All secrets should be in a `.env` file.
+The template/example can be found at [env.example](./.env.example)
     -   `NODE_ENV`: Any value other than `production` will set the bot use the dev IDs defined below
     -   `DISCORD_TOKEN`: The bot's private token from Discord
     -   `DEV_GUILD_ID`: Guide/server to test the bot in
     -   `DEV_ADMIN_ROLE`: A role or user ID that the bot will consider an administrator
     -   `DEV_HELP_CHANNEL`: Channel(s) to automatically thread any messages in (see the Threads functionality below)
- - `src/config.ts`:
+-   `src/config.ts`: The bots main config is located at [src/config.ts](src/config.ts)
     -   `ADMIN_ROLES`: Role or user IDs that the bot will consider administrators
     -   `BOT_DEVS`: Currently the same functionality as `ADMIN_ROLES`
-    - `HELP_CHANNELS`: Channel(s) to automatically thread any messages in (see the Threads functionality below)
+    -   `HELP_CHANNELS`: Channel(s) to automatically thread any messages in (see the "Threads" functionality below)
     -   `AUTO_THREAD_CHANNELS`: Currently the same values as `HELP_CHANNELS`

+## Events

+-   `on_message_auto_thread`: Monitors the channels set in `AUTO_THREAD_CHANNELS` and automatically turns any messages posted there into their own threads

 ## Commands

--   Threads: These are commands to manage the autothreads created by the bot.
+-   `thread`: These are commands to manage the autothreads created by the bot.
 They can be used by the person who initiated the thread or by people/roles defined in the role.

-    -   `/thread rename`
+    -   `/thread rename`: Renames the current thread
-    -   `/thread solve` Renames the thread to have a green checkmark at the start and sets the archive duration to 1hr.
+    -   `/thread solve`: Removes ? and adds ✅ at the beginning of the thread name and sets the archive duration to 1hr
-    -   `/thread archive` Archive an active thread without marking it as solved.
+    -   `/thread archive`: Archive an active thread without marking it as solved
-    -   `/thread reopen` Reopen a thread that's been accidentally marked as solved.
+    -   `/thread reopen`: Reopen a thread that's been accidentally marked as solved

 ## Stack